Boris-Chang/Soft_/Backend/README.md

 ### Startup spring boot application
 `mvn spring-boot:run`

-After that REST API will be available. **Swagger documentation** can be found on:
+After that REST API will be available.

+To access **Swagger documentation** open:
 `http://localhost:8080/swagger-ui/index.html`
+And type:
+`/v3/api-docs`
+in the input